willeaton04/CS-125-Final-Project/README.md

 logic that makes fetching, writing, reading, modifying and all other functionalities possible.
 Here are the files in the backend:

 - Main.py: Implements all the Mongo, Redis and Mysql's get, update and delete endpoints that makes fetching, updating and deleting information in the database possible.
 In total, it has 52 endpoints.
+Want to know which ones?
+Quickly rush to our main.py file

 - Dockerfile: Implements the docker containers by setting the work directory, installing dependencies, and running the API server.